Choppovm/Mapillary-Random-Image-Generation-Site/README.md

 When on the site, draw the bounding box, submit it, THEN generate the mapillary image.
 The image will be displayed below.
 </details>

+## Conclusion
+This was made for my A-Level Computer Science NEA project, WorldWanderer.

+It was intended to be a one-time, debug tool to fix the issue of the 0.01 square degree area limit that Mapillary decided to add.

+(mapillary please announce api changes like this... it's been months of debugging...)

+**Do not expect this repository to be updated that much**; it'll likely be archived in the future.